MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

 ---

+Purpose of this player: celebration, promotion
+- give to someone to share favorite songs and special messages to that person about the songs, images, or shared memories
+- full exploration of setup, keyPressed, application to mousePressed
+- introducing draw

+Introduction of developer-based code and maintained-personalized code for purchase
+- Preferences and data provided and then code is easily changed for presenation (provide ZIP of Exported code)
+- Comptuer App only
+- Android at own risk unless extra credit through Play Store

+---

+Purpose of Structured Programming
+- Objects first, concrete to code-determined
+  - computer abstraction of an object (2D 8-bit or 3D illusion of actual world)
+- Developer bias
+  - Case Study Developer Design Bias ( abstracting end-user expereince of music player to rect() & what it resemblems)
+  - Algorithmic fluency bias, usually adapted to math fluency (different from arithmetic)
+  - Sequential execution of code and tools to make sequential flow change
+  - Basic Rules about how Processing-Java adjusts rules
+- Colour-choices and code requires foreground, background, emphasis & hoverover (art students), day-mode, dark-mode, night mode
+- Music Player Features and Symbol Design, with associated code
+- Learning how key board short cuts can
+- TBA

+---
 Note: how the code of some program features influences the code of other program features
 - Natural Language conversations must identify the meta understanding of the entire project (learned by student)
 - Difference between prototyping and rewriting code for efficiency